chameides/BCSR/README.md

 ###Principles

-"Part of being a good steward to a successful project is realizing that writing code for yourself is a Bad Idea™.
-If thousands of people are using your code, then write your code for maximum clarity, not your personal preference of how to get clever within the spec." - Idan Gazit
+<blockquote>"Part of being a good steward to a successful project is realizing that writing code for yourself is a Bad Idea™.
+If thousands of people are using your code, then write your code for maximum clarity, not your personal preference of how to get clever within the spec."</blockquote>
+<cite>-Idan Gazit</cite>

 Don't try to prematurely optimize your code; keep it readable and understandable.